 - Photography and Video production

-The position plays an important role in ensuring the smooth daily operations of Lab NEXT and the Digital Media Commons.
+The position plays an important role in ensuring the smooth daily operations of Lab NEXT.
 This requires working closely with students, faculty, staff and members of the public.

 Accountabilities, Tasks, and Duties include:

-- Ensuring technical systems are fully functional and available to users whenever the Digital Media Commons (DMC) is open to the public.
+- Ensuring technical systems are fully functional and available to users whenever the spaces are open to the public.

 - Ensuring equipment and area is clean and presentable